 1978: Billy Joel made his UK live debut at London’s Dury Lane Theatre.

-1990: Depeche Mode’s seventh studio album Violator was released.
+1990: Depeche Mode released their seventh studio album, Violator.
 Featuring hit singles such as “Personal Jesus” and “Enjoy the Silence,” the album propelled the band into international stardom and it became their first top 10 entry on the Billboard pop album chart in the US.

 Clarence “Frogman” Henry, rhythm and blues singer and pianist, was born in New Orleans, LA in 1937.